Euro S50 Single Vanos

 Mount coil cables rear boot rubber block onto valve cover.
 Slide rubber block onto valve cover slot from top (picture).

-Install coil cables mounting bracket.
+Set up coil cables mounting bracket.

 For each coil, lift up on connector metal lock, press in cable electrical connector, and push down on connector metal lock.